Schunemunk Mountain Loop from Otterkill Road via Dark Hollow, Jessup and Western Ridge Trails

 Follow the Western Ridge Trail for three relatively level miles along the western ridge, with wooded stretches punctuated with open rock ledges offering broad views to the west.
 To the right, you can see the higher eastern ridge, which you followed earlier in the hike.
 After about a mile and a half, you’ll pass (to the right) the southern end of the Barton Swamp Trail (red dot on white) and then the western end of the Ridge-to-Ridge Trail (blue dot on white), and a mile later you’ll reach the western end of the Sweet Clover Trail (white), followed by an exceptionally fine viewpoint to the west.
 Continue along the Western Ridge Trail until you come to the northern end of the Barton Swamp Trail (red dot on white).
 Turn right onto the Barton Swamp Trail, which descends from the ridge rather steeply, passing the northern end of the Trestle Trail (white) on the way.

 After crossing Baby Brook, the Barton Swamp Trail reaches a junction with the yellow-blazed Jessup Trail.
 Turn left, and follow the Jessup Trail downhill, parallel to the brook, on an eroded woods road.
-Pay careful attention to the yellow blazes, which detour to the left to pass an interesting waterfall and to avoid a particularly bad section of the road.
-At the base of the descent, turn right, briefly joining the red-blazed Otterkill Trail, then turn left to continue on the yellow-blazed Jessup Trail, cross the railroad tracks (after first looking carefully for trains), and turn right onto a woods road paralleling the tracks.
-In half a mile, the Jessup Trail turns left, reenters the woods, and descends along a small stream, emerging on an open field.
-Follow the posts across the field, then continue to follow the yellow blazes along a woods road.
-The Jessup Trail is soon joined by the white-blazed Sweet Clover Trail.
-Follow the yellow and white blazes, which turn left to cross a field and lead back to the parking area where the hike began.
+Pay careful attention to the yellow blazes, which detour in places to the left to pass an interesting waterfall and to avoid a particularly bad section of the road.
+At the base of the descent, turn left onto the red-diamond-blazed Otterkill Trail, which crosses the brook on a wooden footbridge.
+You’re now retracing the route you followed at the start of the hike.
+When the Otterkill Trail ends at a junction with the white-blazed Trestle Trail, turn right onto the Trestle Trail, follow it down to Otterkill Road, then turn left onto Otterkill Road and continue to the parking area where the hike began.